 6. SIT AND EAT!

-This part is not dedicated to the tradition of holiday overeating.
 This is rather scary, dark tradition which causes a lot of stress to the host serving Christmas dinner.
-Once it starts, nobody can leave the table until everybody finish eating.
+Once it starts, nobody can leave the table until everybody finish their meal.
 So everything needs to be ready, prepared, close at hand and served: meals, drinks, salt, pepper, etc. Otherwise, if you leave the table during eating, something bad may happen to you during the next year.
-And yes, you have to go to pee before you sit down.
+You´d better go to pee before you sit down.

 7. HOW MANY PLATES?

 No matter how many people come over for Christmas dinner, there always needs to be an even number of plates set on the table.
 If you are a group of 3, you set the table for 4.
 Why?
-Because it is tradition and an odd number obviously brings bad luck and illness.
-Since we are incredibly sensitive and superstitious during the Christmas time, we like to follow all these kinds of (funny & ridiculous) rules and old traditions Just in case…
+Because it is tradition and odd numbers bring bad luck and illness.
+Since we are incredibly sensitive and superstitious during the Christmas time, we like to follow all these funny rules and old traditions Just in case…

 Merry Christmas to everyone!